FusionCache/docs/docs/serverinfo/serverinfo.md

 `networkIo`

 Query interfaces use threads to handle client connections, receiving queries and sending responses.
 Each interface can run use multiple threads or share threads.

-- `threads` : The total number of threads available to the network interfaces
+- `threads` : The total number of threads available to the network interfaces.
+The proportion of I/O to available threads may change as testing progresses

 The response does not show the number of threads available per interface because they can share threads.